statamic/docs/content/collections/tags/user-reset_password_form.md

 ## Arriving at this URL

-Visiting the URL containing this form _directly_ will set a `url_invalid` invalid variable you can use to check if they've actually come from the form in their previous request.
+This URL needs to have the appropriate `token` query parameter (e.g. `/some/url?token=the-generated-token-goes-here`)

-This URL needs to have the appropriate `user` and `code` query parameters (e.g. /some/url?user=username&code="abc123"`
+Visiting the URL containing this form _directly_ will set a `url_invalid` variable.
+You can use this variable to check if they've actually arrived here through the password reset mail.
+This variable just checks whether there is a `token` query parameter available in the URL.
+This token will then be sent along with the email address and new password they fill out in an attempt to reset their password.
+If the token is incorrect, a validation error will be shown after submitting the form.

-These can be created automatically using a `user:forgot_password_form`.
+The reset password mail which contains the right `token` may be sent by using a `user:forgot_password_form` tag.